 Most physical systems are characterized by a huge number of degrees of freedom but keeping track of them is usually neither possible nor useful.
-Nonequilibrium thermodynamics aims to provide a framework for coarse-grained modeling, meaning that fast dynamics at small scales are not resolved and a quantity called entropy is introduced to account for the missing information, see e.g.~\cite{2018PavelkaKlikaGrmela}.
-Coarse-graining is possible because, despite of fluctuations at the microscopic scale, one can eventually observe non-fluctuating properties at a more macroscopic scale; at least this is the case for isolated systems.
-For instance, temperature is a property that does not appear at the microscopic scale.
-Thermodynamic properties are classified as extensive when they are proportional to the size of the system (e.g.~entropy, volume, mass) or as intensive when they do not depend on the size of the system (e.g.~temperature, pressure, chemical potential), see e.g.~\cite{1985Callen}
+Nonequilibrium thermodynamics aims to provide a framework for coarse-grained modeling, meaning that fast dynamics at small scales are not resolved, and a quantity called entropy is introduced to account for the missing information, see, e.g.,~\cite{2018PavelkaKlikaGrmela}.
+Coarse-graining is possible because, despite fluctuations at the microscopic scale, one can eventually observe non-fluctuating properties at a more macroscopic scale; at least this is the case for isolated systems.
+For instance, temperature is a property that only appears at more macroscopic scales.
+Thermodynamic properties are classified as extensive when they are proportional to the size of the system (e.g.~entropy, volume, mass) or as intensive when they do not depend on the size of the system (e.g.~temperature, pressure, chemical potential), see, e.g.,~\cite{1985Callen}

-A system is said to be in local thermodynamic equilibrium if for every material point there exists a neighborhood large enough to observe thermodynamic properties, yet small enough for the properties to be non-varying inside the neighborhood, see e.g.~\cite{2005Oettinger}.
-The size of these neighborhoods presents a macroscopic scale at which the dynamics of the thermodynamic properties can be observed and also modeled.
+A system is said to be in local thermodynamic equilibrium if for every material point there exists a neighborhood large enough to observe thermodynamic properties, yet small enough for the properties to be essentially non-varying inside the neighborhood, see, e.g.,~\cite{2005Oettinger}.
+The size of these neighborhoods corresponds to a macroscopic scale at which the dynamics of the thermodynamic properties can be observed and also modeled.